Neuroblox/MetabolicModuleNTCyclingPaper/README.md

 ## Repository structure

 - `reproduce_paper/`
-  Plug-and-play code to reproduce the results reported in the corresponding publication.
+  Code to reproduce the results reported in the corresponding publication.

 - `tutorial/`
-  A general tutorial demonstrating how to use the neurotransmitter cycling model for custom analyses and exploratory purposes beyond the scope of the paper.
+  A general tutorial demonstrating how to use the neurotransmitter cycling model for custom analyses and exploratory purposes.